Marriage & Family Wellness Center Rochester, MN

 It is not uncommon for individuals to have difficulties living life.
 Some difficulties may be out of their control and some may be from poor choices.
 Unsafe places may have been in family origin, deep hurt from sexual abuse, unresolved anger from betrayal, and/or broken relationships from the past to name just a few places of hurt.
 Counseling can provide a safe place to explore and heal these past hurts.

-(EFT).
-EFT focuses on attachment and bonding.
-The couple works with the therapist to form a more secure emotional bond, increase trust, and move the relationship in a healthier direction.
+approach focuses on attachment and bonding.
+The couple works with the counselor to form a more secure emotional bond, reduce conflict, improve communication, increase trust, and move the relationship in a healthier direction.

-A clergyman for 20 years before becoming a full-time therapist, David Jamison integrates Christianity into his practice when clients agree to use Scripture as a resource in their therapy sessions.
+We integrate Christianity into the practice when clients agree to use Scripture as a resource in their counseling.

 “I don’t preach to them,” Jamison says.
 “I see the Scripture as a resource of help.
 I see Christ and Christianity as a resource of help.
 We need a source outside of ourselves to let loose of selfishness and choose to approach relationships in a healthy way that’s going to honor God.”